It struck me that we’ve not yet featured any Laser Disc arcade games here on the blog.

 Literally, eveyone in engineering was working round the clock to get this game done in time for the AMOA industry show of that year.
 The gamble was that distributors were only interested in buying laser disc games because they hoped “the next big thing” would save the arcades.
 They saw the huge success of Dragon’s Lair and Mach III also did well.
 We were simply late to the party and took on too many new innovations for Williams in all departments.
 Laser disc was new for us and engineering had to tackle the reliability issue.
 The plastic cabinet was new.
 The hardware was new with an expander board that stretched the video so you could steer off the road.
 Working with Computer Creations and 3D rendering was new.
 The motorcycle handlebars was new and the reliability of them was a problem for us.

-The game is a visual treat to look at and play.
+Even 30 years later, the game is a visual treat to look at and play.

 It was clear that Williams was betting big on this game.
 Development costs came in at just under $4 million.
 This was a staggering amount, some four times the cost of creating any previous game at the company.
 They couldn’t really afford to take a bath with Star Rider and the company had a target to sell 10,000 units at over $3,000 apiece.
 Having just announced a $5 million dollar pre-tax loss for the fourth quarter of 1983, this game had the potential to either rescue or further damage the ailing company.